eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.2 Purpose of this document

-The purpose of this document is to explain the architecture of the EUDI Wallet ecosystem and all of its components, as well how these components will interact to ensure the security of the ecosystem and the privacy of its Users.
+The purpose of this document is to explain the architecture of the EUDI Wallet ecosystem and all of its components, as well as how these components will interact to ensure the security of the ecosystem and the privacy of its Users.
 Also, it serves as background information to allow a better understanding of the the high-level requirements established in Annex 2.